top of page

 Anita Sugimura Holsapple

-Anita created Battlefield: Home to recognize the challenges of her father and the demons he battled when he came home.
+Anita created Battlefield: Home to recognize the challenges of her parents and the demons they battled when war came home.
 Sharing her story, Anita sheds light on the layered impact of mental trauma and invisible wounds.

 Anita, a combat Veteran’s daughter, with more than 20 years in the military system, provides candid and raw insight into military family life, as only someone who lived it can.

 Anita holds an M.S. in conflict analysis & resolution.
-She also has degrees in sociology and psychology.
-Utilizing her degrees and experience she has trained in mediation, negotiation, facilitation, and methods of discovering root problems in conflict.
-She is also a Windmills© Certified Trainer.
+She also has degrees in sociology, psychology, and the culinary arts.
+Utilizing her degrees and experience, she has trained in mediation, negotiation, facilitation, and methods of discovering root problems in conflict, as well as utilizing alternative methods of redirecting trauma.
+She is also a Windmills© Certified ADA Trainer.

 Some of her speaking engagements include: